dantonklein/dantonklein.github.io/src/content/education/university-1.md

 link: "https://www.ufl.edu/"
 ---

 Focused on FPGA Design, Computer Architecture, Hardware Security, and VLSI Design.
+Graduated with a 3.7 gpa.